simith/builder_session_reinvent2019_fr/docs/03_FIRMWARE_AND_PARTITION_BUILD.md

 storage,  data, nvs,  ,         0x10000
 ```

-The above partition table represents 2 OTA partitions and (ota_0 and ota_1) and a NVS (non-vlatile storage) partition for storing certificates and configuration.
+The above partition table represents 2 OTA partitions and (ota_0 and ota_1) and a NVS (non-volatile storage) partition for storing certificates and configuration.
 The production firmware is flashed at ota_0.
 You can use code signing through the AWS IoT Device Management console to sign your code images before deploying them using an over-the-air (OTA) update job.

 ## Creating a Code-Signing Certificate for the Espressif ESP32